olaurino/java-sandbox/src/site/markdown/threads/plot/index.md

-The SED data currently displayed in Iris may be printed to a hardcopy image in either JPG (.jpg), PNG (.png), GIF (.gif) or BITMAP (.bmp) format, by selecting File-&gt;Save plot to image file, and making the desired image format selection.
+The SED data currently displayed in Iris may be printed to a hardcopy image in either JPG (.jpg), PNG (.png), GIF (.gif) or BITMAP (.bmp) format, by selecting *File-&gt;Save plot to image file*, and making the desired image format selection.
 The image will scale to the size and shape of the plot in the Iris Visualizer.